-The uploading of a photo or adding pronouns to accompany a user's name in Teams is optional so there should be no discrimination for users who do not wish a photograph to be used for religious reasons or revealing pronouns.
+The uploading of a photo to accompany a user's name in Teams is optional so there should be no discrimination for users who do not wish a photograph to be used for religious reasons.
 If a person was undergoing gender transformation the system would pull the information from Euclid so as soon as the user's name was changed in the main system it should also change in MS Teams and the user could upload whichever photo they wished and change it over time.